aspose-gis/Aspose-GIS-Reference-Tutorials/gis/english/net/layer-management/convert-geojson-layer-to-file-gdb/_index.md

 using System.Text;
 using System.Threading.Tasks;
 ```
-Now, let's break down the process into a step-by-step guide:

 ## Step 1: Set up the GeoJSON Layer
-Start by creating a GeoJSON layer with relevant attributes and features.
-Here's a snippet to guide you:
+Create a temporary GeoJSON file that contains the attributes and features you want to convert.
+This example adds two simple point features.

 ```csharp
 string dataDir = "Your Document Directory";
 var geoJsonPath = dataDir + "ConvertGeoJsonLayerToLayerInFileGdbDataset_out.json";